ThomasMertes/seed7/src/read_me.txt

   Note that tcc for Windows has some bugs.
 The program chk_all.sd7 shows this bugs.
 Therefore Seed7 does not support the compilation with tcc under windows officially.

+  The remaining steps to build and install Seed7 are explained above in the chapter REMAINING BUILD STEPS.
+  Keep in mind to use the same 'make' utility as before.

 COMPILING UNDER WINDOWS WITH CYGWIN